 The prosecution tried the case on the theory that Suzanne was upset because she had not been paid and Jasmine was a difficult child who cried all the time.
 Five experts testified for the prosecution that Jasmine’s death was not an accident, as Suzanne claimed, and instead was a product of deliberate abuse.
 Two experts testified for the defense, but never concluded that Suzanne’s story had any medically substantiated credibility.
 Indeed, one of the defense experts openly agreed with whatever findings one of the prosecution’s experts came to, due to that expert’s renowned reputation in the field.

 The prosecution’s experts testified that Jasmine suffered the “triad” of symptoms associated with abuse cases: (1) retinal hemorrhaging [bleeding in the eyes]; (2) subdural hemorrhaging [bleeding in the brain]; and (3) cerebral edema [swelling of the brain].
 Jasmine also had an impact injury which the experts claimed was diagnostic of Suzanne having deliberately killed Jasmine by violently shaking her and slamming her against a hard object.
 They testified that someone is incapable of appearing normal for any measure of time after a serious brain and skull injury (known as a “lucid interval”) and each one of the prosecution’s experts testified Jasmine would have been immediately comatose after her injuries, thus discrediting Suzanne’s claim that Jasmine first went comatose hours after the fall.
 The experts discounted the plausibility that Jasmine’s prior head injury could have contributed to her death.
 They explained that the force necessary to produce the injuries observed was substantial, equivalent to a car accident or fall from a building.
-One of the experts testified that the presence of red neurons in Jasmine’s brain indicated she had been comatose for hours before Suzanne called 911.
+Although she spoke to her lawyer about it one of the experts testified that the presence of red neurons in Jasmine’s brain indicated she had been comatose for hours before Suzanne called 911.
 Thus, the scientific testimony definitively disproved Suzanne’s story about Jasmine accidentally falling.
 After two jury trials, the first resulting in a hung jury, Suzanne would find herself convicted of assault on a child causing death.
 She was given a life sentence.

 It would not be until years later that the science of forensic pediatric pathology relative to the diagnoses of “Shaken Baby Syndrome” (SBS), “Shaken Baby Impact Syndrome” (SBIS), “Non-Accidental Head Trauma” (NAHT), and “Abusive Head Trauma” (AHT) would change dramatically in Suzanne’s favor, adding credence to her version of events.
 Much of the expert testimony that formed the basis of Suzanne’s conviction has now been scientifically proven to be invalidated and unreliable.
 In light of what is now known, the prosecution’s experts were wrong in concluding that Suzanne’s account did not match Jasmine’s injuries.
 For example, the “triad” of symptoms is no longer considered to be diagnostic of abuse, a child can appear normal after serious brain and skull injuries, minimal force is needed to inflict serious head injuries in infants and a prior head injury makes the force required even less, and red neurons can appear in the brain sooner than previously thought.